Worse than the Nuclear Strikes on Hiroshima and Nagasaki, The Tokyo Fire Raid.

 The B-29 crews fought with tenacity to reach their targets and strike it accurately.
 While the moral ramifications of the raid would be debated to this day, these crews did not have the luxury of reflection on their mission.
 Japan was a desperate and lethal adversary entering its death throes.
 There was no negotiation, no time or space for moderation.

-From the altitude of 73 years that has elapsed since Operation Meetinghouse aerial bombing has evolved tremendously.
+From the altitude of the years elapsed since Operation Meetinghouse, aerial bombing has evolved tremendously.
 While “humane” is never a word to describe aerial bombing, airstrikes have become more precise and produce less “collateral damage”, the antiseptic term coined for civilian casualties.
 Operation Meetinghouse was also one more straw added to the camel’s back of Japan’s resistance that was final broken by the nuclear strikes at Hiroshima and Nagasaki later that year.

 In retrospect Operation Meetinghouse is largely missing from popular U.S. history of WWII.
 Few people know it happened.
 U.S. history classes almost never mention it, even though it was the largest air strike in history.
 But remembering this cataclysmic, deadliest air strike is key to avoiding any similar repeat in the future.